crossplane/upjet/docs/design-doc-provider-identity-based-auth.md

    tenants in the cluster via RBAC rules, it's not possible to prevent them from _using_ those credentials solely with RBAC.

-As discussed in detail in the [Crossplane Multi-tenancy Guide][xp-mt], Crossplane is opinionated about the different personas in an organization adopting Crossplane.
+As discussed in detail in the [Crossplane Multi-tenancy Guide](https://docs.crossplane.io/knowledge-base/guides/multi-tenant/), Crossplane is opinionated about the different personas in an organization adopting Crossplane.
 We make a distinction between the _infrastructure operators_ (or _platform builders_) who are expected to manage cluster-scoped resources (like